 The Board is responsible for the other information.
-The other information comprises the information included on page 1 Statement of Responsibility, Members of the Board schedule, Kiwisport note and statement of Compliance with Employment Policy, Analysis of Variance report, cover page and index page, but does not include the financial statements, and our auditor's report thereon.
+The other information comprises the information included on page 1 Statement of Responsibility, Members of the Board schedule, Kiwisport note, statement of Compliance with Employment Policy, Analysis of variance, Report on how the school has given effect to Te Tiriti o Waitangi, cover page and index page, but does not include the financial statements, and our auditor's report thereon.